Prism (Katy Perry album): Promotion and countdown singles

-On July 29, 2013, a golden truck driving in Los Angeles revealed the album's title as Prism and that it would be released on October 22, 2013.
+On July 29, 2013, a golden truck driving in Los Angeles revealed the album's title, Prism, and its October 22, 2013, release date.
 On August 9, the truck was hit by a drunk driver in Pennsylvania, but no injuries were reported.
-On August 20, Pepsi revealed a partnership with Perry, in which fans were given the opportunity to unlock song titles, lyrics, and snippets from Prism by tweeting the hashtag #KATYNOW.
-Additionally, Pepsi provided previews of the songs "Dark Horse" and "Walking on Air", and fans could vote for which song they wanted to have an early release on music platforms.
-The former song was declared the winner and was released onto iTunes on September 17, 2013.
+On August 20, Pepsi revealed a partnership with Perry through which fans were given the opportunity to unlock song titles, lyrics, and snippets from Prism by tweeting the hashtag #KATYNOW.
+Additionally, Pepsi provided previews of the songs "Dark Horse" and "Walking on Air", and fans could vote on which song would be released early on music platforms.
+The former song was declared the winner and was released on iTunes on September 17, 2013.
+It debuted at number 17 on the US Billboard Hot 100 and at number ten on the New Zealand Singles Chart.

-Three listening parties for Prism were hosted: on September 5, 2013, one was hosted in New York, open exclusively to an audience of 100 industry insiders and journalists, where twelve tracks were played.
-A second Prism listening party took place the next day in Atlanta, while a third took place September 12 in Los Angeles at the Hammer Museum.
-In a press release on August 20, 2013, Pepsi announced a partnership with Perry to promote her fourth studio album Prism: a social "tweet-to-unlock" voting program, encouraging fans to tweet the hashtag #KATYNOW in exchange for song titles and lyrics.
-The chosen tracks for the campaign were "Walking on Air" and "Dark Horse".
-After the samples were revealed, fans could vote for which one they wanted to have an early release on digital retailers.

-The winner was "Dark Horse", which was released on September 17, 2013, on the iTunes Store, serving then as the album's first promotional single.
-It debuted at number 17 on the US Billboard Hot 100, and at number ten on the New Zealand Singles Chart.
 Perry first performed "Dark Horse" three days later at the iHeartRadio Music Festival.

+Three listening parties for Prism were held: the first took place in New York on September 5, 2013, for an audience of 100 industry insiders and journalists, where twelve tracks were played.
+A second Prism listening party took place the next day in Atlanta, while a third took place on September 12 in Los Angeles at the Hammer Museum.
 "Walking on Air" was released as the second promotional single on September 30.
-The song peaked at number 34 at Billboard Hot 100 and at number 80 in the United Kingdom.
+The song peaked at number 34 on the Billboard Hot 100 and at number 80 in the United Kingdom.

 Prism was released on October 18, 2013.
 Ryan McGinley shot its album cover, which was unveiled on September 6, 2013, on a Jumbotron during Good Morning America.
-For the deluxe edition, 300,000 copies with an iridescent digipak package were printed, and came with the album's logo printed onto seed paper.
+For the deluxe edition, 300,000 copies with an iridescent digipak package were printed and came with the album's logo printed onto seed paper.

 Prismatic World Tour

 Perry began the Prismatic World Tour on May 7, 2014, at the Odyssey Arena in Belfast, Northern Ireland.
 The first leg of the tour also featured performances in Scotland and England that month.
-The second leg was announced on January 15, 2014, consisting of concerts in Canada, Mexico, and the United States.
+The second leg was announced on January 15, 2014, with concerts in Canada, Mexico, and the United States.
 The leg ran from June to October 2014.